10 Low-Impact Cardio Workouts

 Photo courtesy of Youtube.com, 10 Min All-Out Elliptical HIIT Workout

-Elliptical machines are stationary exercise equipment ideal for a low-impact workout.
+Elliptical machines are stationary exercise equipment ideal for a low-impact cardio workout.
 Without the corresponding impact on your joints, they imitate the running motion.
 Because you must use both your arms and legs to keep the machine moving, they also provide a full-body workout.

 Rowing